 Property operation and maintenance plan.
 Such plan shall describe continuing Solar Energy System maintenance and property upkeep such as mowing and trimming.

-Decommissioning plan.
-To ensure the proper removal of large-scale solar energy systems, a decommissioning plan shall be submitted as part of the application.
+Decommissioning plan and performance guarantee.
+To ensure the proper removal of large-scale solar energy systems and ground mounted small scale solar energy systems, a decommissioning plan shall be submitted as part of the application.
 Compliance with this plan shall be made a condition of the issuance of a special use permit under this section.
 The decommissioning plan must specify that after the large-scale solar energy system can no longer be used or is abandoned as defined in § 134A-9, it shall be removed by the applicant or any subsequent owner.
 The decommissioning plan shall demonstrate how the removal of all infrastructure and the remediation of soil and vegetation shall be conducted to return the property to its original state prior to construction with photographs of the property prior to construction.
 The plan shall also include an expected timeline for execution.
-A cost estimate detailing the projected cost of executing the decommissioning plan shall be prepared by a professional engineer or contractor.
+A cost estimate detailing the projected cost of executing the decommissioning plan shall be prepared by a professional engineer or contractor and shall be reviewed by the town engineer.
 Cost estimations shall take into account inflation.
+The applicant, as a condition of the granting of a special use permit, shall post a performance bond in a reasonable amount and form as determined by the Town Board.
+This bond shall be in force to cover the costs of the remediation of any damage to the landscape that occurs during the clearing of the site for construction and to cover the cost of the removal of the Solar Energy System.

-Removal of large-scale solar energy systems must be completed in accordance with the decommissioning plan.
-If the large-scale solar energy system is not decommissioned after it can no longer be used or is considered abandoned, the Town of Catskill may remove the system and restore the property and impose a lien on the property to cover these costs to the Town of Catskill.
+Removal of Large Scale Systems – Removal of large-scale solar energy and ground-mounted and pole-mounted small scale solar systems must be completed in accordance with the decommissioning plan.
+If the large-scale solar energy system is not decommissioned after it can no longer be used or is abandoned, the Town of Catskill may remove the system and restore the property and impose a lien on the property to cover these costs to the Town of Catskill.

 Any application under this section shall meet any substantive provisions contained in the local site plan requirements in the Zoning Law that, in the judgment of the Town of Catskill Planning Board, are applicable to the Solar Energy System being proposed.
 The additional following requirements are applicable.

 Height and setback.
-Large-scale solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt and setback requirements of the underlying zoning district.
+Large-scale solar energy systems shall not exceed 15 feet in height when oriented at maximum tilt and setback shall be an additional 120 feet over the setback requirements of the underlying zoning district.

 Lot size.
 Large-scale solar energy systems shall be located on lots with a minimum lot size as set forth in the zoning district.

 Lot coverage.
-A large-scale solar energy system which is ground mounted shall not exceed 60% of the lot where it is installed.
-The surface area covered by solar panels shall be included in total lot coverage.
+A large-scale solar energy system which is ground mounted shall not exceed 25% of the parcel where it is installed.
+The surface area covered by solar panels and all area located between rows of panels shall be included in the determination of total lot coverage.

 All large-scale solar energy systems shall be enclosed by fencing to prevent unauthorized access.
 Warning signs with the owner's contact information shall be placed on the entrance and perimeter of the fencing.
 The type of fencing shall be determined by the Town of Catskill Code Enforcement Office.